droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 Godfrey notes that these warlike spirits cannot be dissuaded from their mad crusade, and that few weapons or spells can harm their incorporeal forms.
 "Of all the creatures in this manor," he notes, "only the arachnids that haunt the Ethereal realm give them pause."
 (Godfrey is referring to the mated pair of **phase spiders** residing in [[#M4c.
 Spiders’ Ballroom]].)
 He adds that, even if the players were capable of harming the spirits of the manor, all were fearsome warriors in life.
 Only warriors with great strength of arms, he shares, may be able to overcome them.

 > [!abstract]+ **Harming the Incorporeal**
-> A player who attempts to recall information about harming spirits and succeeds on a DC 16 Intelligence (Arcana) check learns the following information:
+> A player who attempts to recall information about harming spirits and succeeds on a DC 24 Arcana check learns the following information:
 >
 > * Spirits and other incorporeal undead are generally immune to elemental and natural forces, including acid, cold, fire, lightning, thunder, and poison damage, as well as bludgeoning, piercing, and slashing damage dealt by nonmagical attacks.
 > * Such spirits lose these damage immunities upon entering the Ethereal Plane, where they exist as corporeal beings.